 Tutoring has become so popular over the years, tutoring centres, certified teachers who tutor part-time, and online tutoring delivered by experts worldwide.
 Are all great options to turn to when your child is struggling, needs guidance for exams or just wants to maintain their knowledge.

 One of the strengths of tutoring is that you can easily find a tutor for anything that you would like to learn or improve.
 With the primary focus being student enrichment, they can work with your child one to one socially, personally and academically to get back on track.

 While the tutor’s experience and skill will lay the path for how successful a private tutor is and how hard they work with your child to achieve their goals.
 Parents can work with the tutor to lay the foundation for this success, by supporting the tutor with some critical information, behaviours and clarity before beginning the one to one tutoring journey.

 Beginning the one to one tutoring journey positively.

-We will highlight some great tips for how you can play your part in supporting your child’s tutor and thus help your child to achieve their maximum potential from the process.
+We will highlight some great tips for how you can play your part in selecting and supporting your child’s tutor and thus help your child to achieve their maximum potential from the process.
 These tips look at the role that the parent plays in the child’s tutoring journey and how doing just a few things can make a massive difference to the outcome that the tutoring provides.